dujanhung/api-doc-converter/doc.md

 ◇
 ```

-represents a regex from the input file.
+represents a regex content from the input file.

 ### <code>◘</code>